 While hardly a staple in Modern, Domri does see tons of play in Commander.
 This is especially the case in creature-heavy decks led by Commanders such as Xenagos, God of Revels, Animar, Soul of Elements, Surrak Dragonclaw, Mayael the Anima, and many more.
 There’s plenty of demand for the Gruul-colored planeswalker from the EDH crowd and he’s sought after by casual players, as well.

 While he may not be a card with a high price tag, Domri Rade is still a decent mythic rare to pull from a Modern Masters 2017 pack.
-He could reemerge in the format as part of a top-performing deck at some point in the future.
-Even if he doesn’t, Domri is still a good planeswalker to have in your collection.
+He could reemerge in the format if Domri Zoo or a similar deck becomes more prevalent in the format at some point in the future.
+Even if he doesn’t, Domri Rade is still a good planeswalker to have in your collection.